HostileNinja72/DarkestSky/README.md

 > Coordinate generator utilises geospatial computation to generates the coords in a circular area.
 ### Score
 It is calculated in a straightforward manner, with a linear model.
+Here are the weights:

 ```python
 WEIGHTS = {